Flipping a Four: What to Do When the Unexpected Happens

 Suddenly, there I was, sitting at a 45-degree angle to the water.
 Both ports had lost their handles, the green grips were pointing towards the drab, Autumn early morning sky.
 I grabbed the port gunwale from my spot in the coxswains seat, but the centers of mass and buoyancy had reached the point of no return.
 The white Vespoli hull rolled to starboard, dumping its human cargo into the cool Anacostia River.

-The women’s 4 I was coxing that Sunday morning had been sitting ready at the finish for what was to be a 5k training piece back to the boathouse.
+The women’s 4+ I was coxing that Sunday morning had been sitting ready at the finish for what was to be a 5k training piece back to the boathouse.
 But something went wrong on the very first stroke.
-The coach would later explain: “perhaps there was poor timing (getting up to the catch too fast and waiting with blade squared out of the water) + hesitance/lack of confidence approaching the catch + poor handle control + inappropriate reaction to the boat being down to one side + more poor handle control (letting go of oars) + unable/not knowing to feather starboard blades to help right boat & ports unable to regain control of their oars.”
+The coach would later explain: “Perhaps there was poor timing (getting up to the catch too fast and waiting with blade squared out of the water) + hesitance/lack of confidence approaching the catch + poor handle control + inappropriate reaction to the boat being down to one side + more poor handle control (letting go of oars) + unable/not knowing to feather starboard blades to help right boat & ports unable to regain control of their oars.”

 In other words, it wasn’t just one thing, or one rower that caused the crash to starboard and the eventual flip.

-And then, just like that, were were in the river.
+And then, just like that, we were in the river.
 A river that I’ve rowed, coxed, and coached on since 2001.
 Besides going overboard for a learn-to-scull class more than a decade ago, I hadn’t actually been in the Anacostia since.
 (Wait, there was that one time I slipped stepping out of my launch and ended up waist deep grasping for the dock…) The Anacostia has always been the step child to Washington, D.C.’s grander Potomac River, and hasn’t been swimable or fishable in decades (although there’s incredible on-going efforts to turn that around).

 Then I heard the coach giving directions, and I checked in with the rest of the crew.
 Was everyone breathing?
 Yes.
 Was everyone ok?
 Yes.